Local Travel Experts

 Let’s explore.

-What are the reasons to visit Barcelona in November?
+What are the Reasons to visit Barcelona in November?

 November is pretty much nobody’s favorite month.
 Still, if you’re the type who prefers sharing a tourist destination with as few people as possible, then this is the best time to visit Barcelona this year.
 The flights are way cheaper, and you can enjoy Barcelona’s attractions with only a few tourists.
 Imagine all the perfect selfies that you can get!
-November is definitely not beach weather, but culture vultures would be busy enough admiring the handiwork of Gaudi and Picasso, anyway.
+November is not beach weather, but culture vultures would be busy enough admiring the handiwork of Gaudi and Picasso, anyway.

 November’s weather is a typical subject of discussion for many people in Barcelona.
 Yes, it’s mostly cold and wet.
 But, you also don’t have to pay the high summer prices.
-Apartments in Barcelona are cheaper during winter than they are during the summers.
+Apartments in Barcelona are cheaper during winter than they are during the summer.
 Overall, it is no surprise that November is one of the best economical months to visit Barcelona with your friends or partner.

 Events-wise, November is not the season for street parties and music festivals.
-However, still, it’s rich with traditional celebrations like All Saints Day and modern offerings such as the L’Alternativa Film Festival festival.
+However, it’s still rich with traditional celebrations like All Saints Day and modern offerings such as the L’Alternativa Film Festival festival.
 Also, the city’s regular nightlife is full-blown this month.

-What is the weather like in Barcelona in November?
+What is the Weather like in Barcelona in November?

 It’s cold and dark in November.
 It is also very wet, but it can be pretty enjoyable!
 The weather forecast for November is rain, wind, snow or shine!
 You know the famous saying: Better to arrive on a rainy day than a sunny one.

 The month of November is perfect for tourists who want to experience the culture without too many tourists around them.
 It’s raining?
 Don’t worry!
 You’ll have plenty of time to admire Gaudi’s handiwork until the rain subsides.
 The nights here are long and full of lights.
-The sidewalks are lit with yellow lanterns, and there is a smattering of blue, white and red lights from the doors of bars.
+The sidewalks are lit with yellow lanterns, and there is a smattering of blue, white, and red lights from the doors of bars.

 The average temperature in Barcelona is around 17ºC and an average low of 8º.
-November is usually the month where the temperatures noticeably drop in the city.
+November is usually the month when the temperatures noticeably drop in the city.
 The lower temperatures are far from bad news, though.
 They can make your adventures during the day considerably less sweaty.
-Also, days are quite shorter, so you may want to get up earlier and see all the attractions before the day breaks.
+Also, days are quite short, so you may want to get up earlier and see all the attractions before the day breaks.

 Cold Barcelona in November